bolducke/bolducke.github.io/_projects/websites.md

 ### Overall Requirements
 * Look Modern & Professional
 * Custom Domain Name with a personalized email
-* Can alter the gallery easily to upload new pictures to display
+* Can alter the gallery easily with new pictures

 ### Tools/Services Used
 * Vue 2